|Science is not about gawking!

 we are trying to explain.
 We can visualize it or conceptualize it.

-The Scientific Method has no provision for observation.
-Science is not about staring, but about explaining a
+The Scientific Method makes no provision for observation.
+Science is not about staring.
+Anyone can stare

 Observation = assumption